jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

    2.1.
 The default step count, speed, energy, distance and stopwatch time values are zero.
 The default goal value is 1,000 steps.
 The default prompt to move value is 100 seconds

-3. At startup the OLED board should display the number of steps counted since the last reset or power cycle.
+3. At startup the OLED board should display the steps counted since the last reset or power cycle.

 4. Pressing the RIGHT button should increment through the displays (Step Count &rarr; Distance &rarr; Stopwatch &rarr; Set Step Goal &rarr; User Parameters &rarr; Inactivity Time Display).
 Pressing the LEFT button should decrement through the displays in the opposite order of pressing teh right button.